statechannels/cross-chain-swaps/readme.md

 ## Nitro protocol

 Nitro protocol also supports atomic swaps.
-It might offer higher secutiry and lower gas costs.

 In [nitro-atomic-swap/happy-case.ts](./nitro-atomic-swap/happy-case.ts), there is a script which will setup the two chains, deploy the relevant contacts to both chains, and fund/defund channels to execute the swap.
 Note that the state channel message passing part, plus any checks that should be done in a real application, is only partially complete.